blakewilson/canvas-text-block/README.md

 canvas.height = 1000;

 // Init the package.
-const canvasTextBlock = new CanvasTextBlock( canvas, // An HTML Canvas Element
+const textBlock = new CanvasTextBlock( canvas, // An HTML Canvas Element
   100, // The x position of the canvas where the text block should start 100, // The y position of the canvas where the text block should start